Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 A dog was barking outside.

-Suddenly, a sharp screaming of a child was heard from the hut.
+Suddenly, a sharp scream of a child was heard from the hut.
 Followed it, repeated sounds of beatings!
 Further, “You boob!
 You have flipped the porridge pot!
 Now what the heck will you drink?
 If your father comes, will he eat sand or what?
 Will he?
 Why didn’t you get lost along with that whore?
 You bloody dead soul…dead soul!” – Angry words of a woman were also heard.

 The fight started with all its beauty.
 They beat each other one after the other.
 Maruthi started bleeding in her chest and face.